atomaszewicz/Simpsons/RStudio/Analysis.md

 ![treehouse_boxplot](https://github.com/atomaszewicz/Simpsons/blob/master/RStudio/Plots/treehouse_boxplot.png?raw=true)

-There are 9 seasons inwhich the Treehouse of Horror is the maximum, 9 fall within the IQR box (between first and third quartile), and  only 1 falls below the box.
+There are 9 seasons in which the Treehouse of Horror is the highest-rated episode, and 2 that fall at or below the median.
+So these are certainly above-average episodes, but rating-wise they are not only noticeably higher higher (7.6 compared to series-mean of 7.4).

-So the Treehouse Episodes seem to be a bit, but not significantly, above average.
 This makes sense in hindsight, as they are still a product of the season's staff, and likely don't get *that* much more attention than other episodes.

+## Conclusion

+The Simpsons exploded onto TV's in the late 90's, where it stirred up as much fandom as it did controversy.
+28 seasons later (one more until it's the longest-running tv series) it's format and style has been copied so many times it's hard to appreciate how cutting-edge it was when it premiered.
+In fact the show is now such a staple of our culture that Simpson's webpages posting 20 year-old [screenshots](https://www.instagram.com/thesimpsonsig/) or [quotes](https://twitter.com/SimpsonsQOTD) can have hundreds of thousands of followers, and where "The Simpsons did it" is a culture phenomon [pointed out by the show South Park](https://en.wikipedia.org/wiki/Simpsons_Already_Did_It) where writers subconciously copy plot elements from the show.

+The show has gone through hundreds of writers, animators, and directors, many of which have gone on to do great careers.
+Being such a breeding ground for young talent has made long-term staff no such luxury, which inveitably causes  has forced the show to continually stuggle to find new talent.

+Rating the show as a whole proved to give it a higher score than the average over episodes (8.8 and 7.4 respectively) which could be due to fans not watching the show after it's decline or simply remembering the good times.
+As far as the evolution of the quality goes, it seems that the so-called "Golden Age" is real, as the season average starting in season 2 and ending in season 8 are all above 8.0, peaking in season 5 at 8.4/10.

+The other stellar episodes

+ has bread so many kin, that it's hard to appreciate how  [recent discussions about the show's stereotypes ](http://www.trutv.com/shows/the-problem-with-apu/index.html), i